adamgordonbell/compiling-containers/ickfile/readme.md

 ## Instructions:

 ### COME FROM
-This is one of INTERCAL's most innovative features and is now available for `docker build`.
-In an Ickfile it causes the container image to inherit from the listed base image.
+This is one of INTERCAL's [most innovative features](https://en.wikipedia.org/wiki/COMEFROM) and is now available for `docker build`.
+In an Ickfile, it causes the container image to inherit from the listed base image.
 The base image need not be created with an Ickfile, although that is preferred.

 ```
 COME_FROM alpine
 ```

 ### PLEASE
-Excute something
+Execute something
 ```
 PLEASE ["/bin/bash", "-c", "echo hello"]
 ```